 But for me, LANs were always incredibly social.
 It was like the gaming equivalent of a race day for motorheads, and I was reminded of that fact just this past weekend.

 That was always the largest drawcard, beyond the downloading, trash talking, lightning fast networks and the copious amounts of energy drinks.
 It was the ability to hang out with people, talk to names and faces I often only saw online, people I would have never ordinarily met or stayed in touch with otherwise.

-I was reminded of this fact this weekend past when I went to the house of an old friend, someone who used to run monthly LANs in the Southern Highlands out of the local hall.
+I was reminded of this the last time I went to the house of an old friend, someone who used to run monthly LANs in the local hall.

 LANs are often as much a place for tinkering and repairs as they are gaming

 There wasn’t a good representation of the wider gender skew in gaming, but that’s always been the case with LANs.
 And this community event wasn’t a fantastic representation of the average age of gamers either.
 Most were nearing 40, if not past that point.

 You’d be able to tell it was an older crowd just by looking at the playlist.
 Call of Duty 2.
 Medal of Honor: Allied Assault.
 A zombies mod for Call of Duty 4.
 V8 Supercars 3.
 Ancient titles by today’s standards.